MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 1. Save all the changes.

-2. Start debugging the application and access the following relative path:
+2. Start debugging the application.

-    - Path: **/City/index**

-3. On the Earth image click the **London** area.
+3. On the Earth image click the **London** area, note the red arrow in the centre of the Earth image.

-4. Display an image.

 5. Stop debugging.

->**Results** : After completing this exercise, you will be able to create MVC controllers that implement common actions for the City model class in the application.
+>**Results** : After completing this exercise, you will be able to create MVC controllers that implements common actions for the City model class in the application.

 ### Exercise 2: Configuring Routes by Using the Routing Table